vijaymocherla/vijaymocherla.github.io/README.md

 # vijaymocherla.github.io
-This is my personal website designed in bootstrap and then deployed using Jekyll.
+This is my personal website designed using bootstrap, css, html and deployed using Jekyll.